Sunshine's Secondary ESL Studio

 Home » ESL Teacher Blog » ESL Speaking Strategies » How I Use Conversation Cards to Build Speaking Routines in Every ESL Class

 If you’ve ever stood in front of a room full of ESL teens and asked an open-ended question, you probably know the awkward silence that follows.
 Understanding how to build ESL speaking routines can make a huge difference in getting students to participate.
 Instead of avoiding eye contact or waiting for someone else to answer, students begin to see speaking as a normal part of class.
-For a long time, I struggled to get my classes speaking consistently—and even when they did talk, it was usually the same handful of students.

 What finally changed things for me was building speaking routines into every class.
 Instead of treating speaking practice as an occasional activity, I made it part of our daily rhythm.
 Conversation cards became the simple tool that helped me build those routines and keep students engaged.

-If you’re looking for additional ways to structure speaking practice with teenagers, you might also like my post on ESL teen speaking activities
+If you’re looking for additional ways to structure speaking practice with teenagers, you might also like my post on ESL Teen Speaking Activities.

 Why Learning How to Build ESL Speaking Routines Matters